intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 ```
 To start collection, call `OpenIoStream` for the group, target metric set belongs to.
 Multiple groups can be enabled at a time.

-As a result, both `sampling_interval` and `buffer_size` may be updated by the values that will be actually used while collection.
+As a result, both `sampling_interval` and `buffer_size` may be updated by the values that will be actually used while collecting.
 Based on the new `buffer_size` one should allocate a buffer.

 Note, that the call may fail due to lack of access rights for the current user (try "root" on Linux), or too small sampling interval value.
 Refer to
 [Metrics Discovery (MD) API](https://github.com/intel/metrics-discovery) project to get more information.